RONDANE BACKCOUNTRY SKI EXPEDITION

 3 x three courses dinner at the lodge

-Real Turmat (freeze dried meals) during the entire expedition
+Real Turmat (freeze dried meals) during the rest of the expedition

 Guide during the entire program